lodemo/CATANA/README.md

 This projects includes the framework for data acquisition from YouTube, video and face processing and statistical evaluation of the acquired YouTube data.

-This repository contains the framework described in the paper Collaborations on YouTube: From Unsupervised *bold*Detection to the Impact on Video and Channel Popularity*bold*, C. Koch, M. Lode, D. Stohr, A. Rizk, R. Steinmetz, ACM Transactions on Multimedia Computing, Communications and Applications (TOMM)
+This repository contains the framework described in the paper **Collaborations on YouTube: From Unsupervised Detection to the Impact on Video and Channel Popularity**, C. Koch, M. Lode, D. Stohr, A. Rizk, R. Steinmetz, ACM Transactions on Multimedia Computing, Communications and Applications (TOMM)
 (under submission)